-Bonds vs Stocks – Which Investment is Better for You?
-One of the most common questions investors ask their financial advisor is “should I invest my money in bonds or stocks?”.
-For most investors the answer is probably a mix of both stocks and bonds but that’s not always the case.
+Bonds vs Stocks – which are their similarities and differences?
+One of the most common questions investors ask their financial advisor is “what are the differences between bonds and stocks?”.
 Understanding the difference between a stock and bond is a good first step when making a decision about where to invest.

 The Difference Between Bonds and Stocks

-- Stocks can only be issued by a corporation.
+- Stocks can only be issued by a corporation via stock brokers.
 Bonds can be issued by either corporations or government entities.
 For example, as a city Los Angeles can issue a bond to raise money but they cannot sell shares of stock.
 However, as a corporation Microsoft can sell shares of stock and they can also raise funds via bonds.